flashcordon/big-history/Galaxies.md

 - Galaxy clusters are so massive that their gravity deflects light passing through them, magnifying, brightening, and distorting light.
 Frontier Fields astronomers are exploiting this gravitational lensing by using six separate clusters to magnify the light of very distant galaxies that otherwise would be too faint to see.
 Astronomers hope to learn not only what is inside the clusters but also what is beyond them.
 By unleashing the telescopes' full potential, they are uncovering galaxies that are as much as 100 times fainter than what the three Great Observatories typically can detect.
 - The first cluster to be completed was Abell 2744, also known as Pandora's Cluster.
 Located in the constellation Sculptor, the giant galaxy cluster is about 4 million light-years across and has the mass of 4 trillion suns.
 It appears to be the result of a simultaneous pile-up of at least four separate, smaller galaxy clusters that took place over a span of 350 million years.
 If you look carefully at the Hubble image of Abell 2744, you will see a few galaxies that look like duplicates of each other, in a smooth arc.
 These are actually the same galaxy, revealed in multiple, bent-light paths by the gravitational lens.
-- in 1995, Robert Williams, then the director of the Space Telescope Science Institute (STSci), which administrates the Hubble telescope, decided to use his “director’s discretionary time” to point the Hubble toward a very small and absolutely empty-looking part of the sky in the direction of the constellation Ursa Major the Great Bear.
-There were no stars visible from our Milky Way (or extremely few), no nearby galaxies visible in the field, and no visible gas clouds.
-Hubble collected photons for 10 consecutive days, and the result, the Hubble Deep Field, was a success and a paradigm changer: A patch of sky about as small as the eye of George Washington on an American quarter (25-cent coin) held out at arm’s length, showed a 10 billion-light-years-long tunnel back in time with a plethora of galaxies – around 3,000 of them – at different evolutionary stages along the way.
-The field of observational cosmology was born.
-- This was done again in 1998 with the Hubble telescope pointed to the southern sky (Hubble Deep Field South), and the result was the same.
-Thus we learned that the universe is uniform over large scales.
 - Next was the installation of a new, powerful camera on Hubble (the Advanced Camera for Surveys) in 2002.
 The incredible Hubble Ultra Deep Field was acquired in 2004, in a similarly small patch of sky near the constellation Orion, about 1/10 of a full moon diameter (2.4 x 3.4 arc minutes, in contrast to the original Hubble Deep Fields north and south, which were 2.6 x 2.6 arc minutes).
 And so our reach was extended even deeper into space, and even further back in time, showing light from 10 thousand galaxies along a 13-billion-light-years-long tunnel of space.
 If you’ll remember that the universe is about 13.77 billion years old, you’ll see this is getting us really close to the beginning!
 - The Hubble Ultra Deep Field was the most sensitive astronomical image ever made at wavelengths of visible (optical) light until 2012, when an even more refined version was released, called the Hubble eXtreme Deep Field, which reached even farther: 13.2 billion years back in time.